Arviano-Yuono/FDM-explicit/README.md

 - 1D heat transfer simulation using explicit FDM
 - Support for both Dirichlet and Neumann boundary conditions
-- Configurable heat source
+- Configurable heat source, (Only constant heat source with 2 Dirchlet BC or Dirichlet and Neumann BC and triangular_symmetric with 2 Dirichlet BC are supported with analytical solution comparison)
 - Interactive GUI for parameter input
 - Real-time visualization of temperature distribution
-- Material property customization

 ## Requirements